 There are many types of phlox flowers, but the most popular kinds are Phlox subulata and the various cultivars of P. paniculata.
 It's easy to distinguish between these two types, as P. subulata stays short, while P. paniculata is a tall kind.
-There are other differences between the two (which I'll get to below), but size is a good place to start.
+There are other differences between the two (explained below), but size is a good place to start.

 Types of Phlox Flowers

-As mentioned above, Phlox subulata is a short plant, and its stature is reflected in its common names: "creeping phlox," "moss phlox," "moss pinks," "ground pink," "ground phlox."
+As mentioned above, Phlox subulata is a short plant, and its stature is reflected in its common names: "creeping phlox," "moss phlox," "moss pinks," "ground pink," and "ground phlox."
 Don't let the "pink" label fool you: This perennial does come in other colors.
-Not surprisingly, Phlox subulata functions primarily as a flowering ground cover, as does ( is the third choice, but it's a little taller).
-One often sees this spring bloomer blanketing banks with its colorful flowers.
+Not surprisingly, Phlox subulata functions primarily as a flowering ground cover.
+You'll often see this spring bloomer blanketing banks with its colorful flowers.
 Indeed, I list it as one of the top spring flowers.

 Types of Tall Phlox

-'David' is one type of tall phlox; it owns bragging rights in my own landscape as the tallest.
+David is a type of tall phlox; it owns bragging rights in my own landscape as the tallest.